Why to Automate MariaDB Deployments and Management

 Once replication is in place, two important aspects to automate are load balancing and failover.

 Proxies can implement load balancing, redirecting the queries they receive to different server, trying to distribute the load equally.
-They can also monitor that MariaDB servers are running and in good health, thus avoiding to send queries to a server that is down or struggling.
+They can also monitor that MariaDB servers are running and in good health, thus avoiding sending queries to a server that is down or struggling.

 However, this does not solve the problem with replication: if a primary server crashes, its replicas should point to another server.
 Usually this means that an existing replica is promoted to a master.
 This kind of changes are possible thanks to MariaDB GTID.